Endgame Trackball — DIY kit

 Extra

 • "Install sensors, switches and heat-set inserts" — you can read this option as "I don't have a soldering iron or not confident in my soldering skills".
 I will solder down the sensors and the switches and install all heat-set inserts for you.
-Oh, and also I will solder down wires of the vibration motor.
+With this option enabled, there will be no tools required from your side to assemble the device (although having tweezers is recommended).

 • Firmware: ZMK (with custom modules)